Clastify logo

 Medium

-A sealed column of pond mud and water was exposed to light.
-After several weeks, three microbial bands formed at different depths.
+A sealed column containing pond mud and water was kept in the light for several weeks.
+Oxygen concentration and the growth of three bacterial groups were recorded at different depths.

-Identify the band most likely to contain obligate aerobes.
+Identify the bacterial group most likely to be facultatively anaerobic.

 Question 18